 Accounts Receivable - Accounts receivable consist of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty and staff, the majority of each residing in the state of California.
 Accounts receivable also include amounts due from the federal, state, and local governments, or private sources, in connection with reimbursement of allowable expenses made pursuant to the District's grants and contracts.
 The District utilizes the allowance method with respect to its accounts receivable based on all accounts receivable with an age greater than four years old in combination with historical collection information.
-The allowance was estimated at \$6,694 for the year ended June 30, 2018.
+The allowance was estimated at \$6,694 for the year ended June 30, 2019.

 Inventory and Prepaids - Inventory consists primarily of bookstore merchandise including, but not limited to, books, instructional materials, and sundry items held for resale to students and staff of the District.
+Additional inventory exists related to cafeteria operations.
 Inventory is valued at average cost, which approximates market, using the purchase method.